asyncapi/website/pages/docs/concepts/asyncapi-document/reusable-parts.md

 ## Another local file

-You can use the `$ref` keyword to reference another local document.
+You can reference another local document using the `$ref` keyword.
 Ensure the path to the local file is correct and accessible from your main AsyncAPI document.

 In the code below, you reference the component from another local document, such as `message-schema.yaml`.